navanateR/Space_Invader/README.md

 | `Space Bar` | Shoot Laser         |

 ## Gameplay
-- In between each round you are able to position yourself before begining
+- In between each round you are able to position yourself before begining and the round wont begin until you press  the `Space Bar`
 - After each attempt if your score was high enough to make the leaderboards you are prompted to enter three characters to secure your spot
 ![Untitled design](https://github.com/user-attachments/assets/286a910a-5f63-4a44-b3bd-7028edff6942)